Do I need a referral from a MD?

 - If you are coming in for the lower body, it is best to have shorts available.

 - If you are coming in for the shoulder/neck region, we encourage for women to wear a top that exposes the shoulder blade area.

 Where do I park?

-The Gather Wilmore parking lot has as spacious parking lot.
+The Gather Wilmore office complex has a spacious parking lot.
 In the unlikely case that parking is limited, street parking is also available.

 Can I use my flexible spending account (FSA) or health savings account (HSA)?